Shan Masood: Captaincy

 In November 2023, he was named as the captain of the Pakistan national cricket team in the test format.

 Under his captaincy, Pakistan lost the three-match test series against Australia by 3-0 where he scored a total of 181 runs.

-Masood was retained as Pakistan's captain for the two-match Test series against Bangladesh that ended in a 2-0 home series loss in Rawalpindi.
+Masood was retained as Pakistan's captain for the two-match Test series against Bangladesh that ended in a 2–0 home series loss in Rawalpindi.

 Masood was again retained as Pakistan's captain for the three-test home series against England.
 In the first Test, Masood scored his fifth test century and surpassed the 2,000 runs milestone in Tests.
 He also became the 17th Pakistan captain to score a hundred in the test format.
 In the second test, Pakistan's win marked Masood's first victory since taking over as captain, after six consecutive defeats in a row.
-Pakistan won the third Test in Rawalpindi for a 2-1 series win.
+Pakistan won the third Test in Rawalpindi for a 2–1 series win.

 His next assignment as Pakistan's Test captain was a two-match away series against South Africa.
 In the first Test, he got a couple of starts but was unable to convert them into a big score, as Pakistan lost a nail-biter by two wickets.
 In the second Test, after being dismissed for a low score in the first innings, he scored his sixth Test century in the second innings.
-Despite his hundred, Pakistan went on to lose the match and the series 2-0.
+Despite his hundred, Pakistan went on to lose the match and the series 2–0.

+After the 2-0 away series against Bangladesh in May 2026, Masood stepped down as captain.